openshift/enhancements/enhancements/machine-instance-lifecycle.md

 ##### Failed

-- Create() returns a permanentError type or Exists() is False and machine has a providerID/address.
+- Create() returns a invalidConfigurationMachineError type or Exists() is False and machine has a providerID/address.

 #### Actuator invariants